-The maintenance of a safe place of work and business for our employees, customers and visitors is a key responsibility for all managers and members of staff.
-Busy Bee is committed to proactively manage health and safety risk through the identification, assessment and mitigation of hazards that may otherwise result in injury, fire events and operational failure.
+The maintenance of a safe place of work and business for the group's employees, customers and visitors is a key responsibility for all managers and members of staff.
+Busy Bee Group is committed to proactively manage health and safety risk through the identification, assessment and mitigation of hazards that may otherwise result in injury, fire events and operational failure.